Tryfon-K/Tryfon-K/README.md

 -  Hi, I’m @Tryfon-K
-- This is just a simple Playwright and automation concept experimentation.
+- This is just some simple Playwright and automation concept experimentation.

 <!---